myscale/vector-db-benchmark/docs/step-by-step-guide-for-benchmark.md

       - "5432:5432"
 ```

-Similarly, for PGVector written in Rust, Docker can also be utilized.
-Here's a corresponding docker-compose.yaml example:
+Similarly, for Postgres with [pgvecto.rs](https://github.com/tensorchord/pgvecto.rs) (a Postgres plugin written in Rust), Docker can also be utilized.
+Here's a corresponding `docker-compose.yaml` example:

 ```yaml
 version: '3'